-We begin by benchmarking against two existing probabilistic programming engines: Anglican, as described in Wood et al. (2014), which also implements particle Gibbs but is an interpreted language based on Scheme, implemented in Clojure, and running on the JVM; and probabilistic-js, a compiled system implementing the inference approach in Wingate et al. (2011), which runs Metropolis-Hastings over each individual random choice in the program execution trace.
-The interpreted particle Gibbs engine is multithreaded, and we run it with 100 particles and 8 simultaneous threads; the Metropolis-Hastings engine only runs on a single core.
-In Figure 4 we compare inference performance in both of these existing engines to our particle Gibbs backend, running with 100 and 1000 particles, in an 8 core cloud computing environment on Amazon EC2, running on Intel Xeon E5-2680 v2 processors.
-Our compiled probabilistic C implementation of particle Gibbs runs over 100 times faster that the existing interpreted engine, generating good sample sets in on the order of tens of seconds.
+We begin by benchmarking against two existing probabilistic programming engines: Anglican, as described in (Wood et al., 2014), which also implements particle Gibbs, but is an interpreted language based on Scheme, implemented in Clojure, and running on the JVM; and probabilistic-js1, a compiled system implementing the inference approach in (Wingate et al., 2011), which runs Metropolis-Hastings over each individual random choice in the program execution trace.
+The interpreted particle Gibbs engine is mul-

-&lt;sup>1https://github.com/dritchie/probabilistic-js
+1https://github.com/dritchie/probabilistic-js

 Figure 4.
 Performance plots for (left) HMM and (right) CRP models, run in an 8 core computing environment on Amazon EC2.
-In both models we see that compiling particle Gibbs, compared to running within an interpreter, leads to a large (approx. $100 \times$ ) constant-factor speed increase.
+In both models we see that compiling particle Gibbs, compared to running within an interpreter, leads to a large (approx. $100 \times$) constant-factor speed increase.
 The Metropolis-Hastings sampler converges at a similar rate as particle Gibbs with 100 particles in the HMM, but appears to mix slower asymptotically for the CRP.
 In both models, increasing to 1000 particles in particle Gibbs yields somewhat faster convergence at the expense of a longer waiting time until the first sample set arrives.